Board of Directors

 Andrews is the CEO & General Secretary of USA Weightlifting.
 Born in Great Britain, he has a background in professional ice hockey, commercial student housing, the fitness industry, and higher education.
 After managing the United States Olympic Committee’s London base for the 2012 Olympic Games, he joined USA Weightlifting where he has helped increase membership by over 15% each year, and grow their events and organization to be amongst the finest national governing bodies for weightlifting in the world.

-Jeni Craswell is the Chief Engagement Officer of Craswell Consulting.
+Jeni Craswell is the Vice President Advancement & External Relations of Hopelink.
 She works closely with individuals, non-profits and corporations to maximize the work that they do and increase enjoyment of their every-day job.
 From team building to meeting facilitation, her focus is on building strong relationships in teams and organizations that support each other and work together toward a shared vision.
 An enthusiastic student of all forms of leadership, Jeni is a former Board Chair and active facilitator and volunteer with Leadership Eastside, an organization that applies the principles of Adaptive Leadership to help people collaborate, innovate, and thrive.
 In addition, she sits on the Board of Eastside Baby Corner, which distributes essential items to over 9,500 children across 49 cities.
 Jeni holds a Masters degree in Organization Systems Design with a focus on Leadership and Community Engagement from Seattle University and a Bachelor of Arts in English from Whitman College.
 She has been a fan of quidditch since its beginning and has watched with interest as US Quidditch has formed and grown over the last 10 years.

 Amanda Dallas started her quidditch career at New York University in 2011.
 She rose to the position of captain for the 2012-13 season, where she created a marketing campaign that drew in hundreds of new recruits.
 After graduating in 2013, Dallas continued to work with college programs in the New York/New Jersey area, assisting with talent assessment, providing drills, and hosting summer workshops while co-founding reigning Mid-Atlantic Regional Community Champions The Warriors.
 She is also the US National Team Coordinator, a certified referee and an experienced tournament director.
-Outside of USQ, Dallas is the Co-Commissioner of Major League Quidditch, the Editor-in-Chief of The Eighth Man and the Director of Sales and Marketing at Grind, a co-working space in New York City.
+Outside of USQ, Dallas is the Co-Commissioner of Major League Quidditch, the Editor-in-Chief of The Eighth Man and the Office Operations Manager at Better Morgage in New York City.

 Nghiem (pronounced Nim) Doan is completing his third year of service as the City Attorney for the City of League City.
-He previously spent over 16 years as the Deputy City Attorney for the City of Pearland, Texas, where he grew up after coming to the United States as a 7 year old immigrant from Vietnam.
+He previously spent over 16 years as the Deputy City Attorney for the City of Pearland, Texas, where he grew up after coming to the United States as an immigrant from Vietnam at 7 years old.
 Nghiem obtained a bachelor’s degree from The University of Texas at Austin, a Juris Doctorate from the University of Houston, and a master’s in Public and Private Management from the University of Houston—Clear Lake.
 He enjoys camping, hunting, and spending time with his wife, two kids, two stepkids, and dog, especially when engaged in outdoor activities.

 Hank Dugie works as a Commercial and Residential Real Estate Agent in League City, Texas where he also owns and runs a landscaping and construction business, and serves on City Council.
 He volunteers his time to a number of local nonprofits including Lions Club and Anchor Point, a family counseling center.
 He graduated from the University of Texas at Austin in 2013 with a degree in Economics, in addition to a quidditch world championship title as a member of Texas Quidditch.
 Since then, Dugie has remained a player and been critical in founding, coaching, and managing a number of teams.